liborty/rstats/README.md

 ### New Concepts and their Definitions

 * `zero median points` (or vectors) are obtained by moving the origin of the coordinate system to the median (in 1d), or to the `gm` (in `nd`).
-This is our proposed  alternative to the commonly used `zero mean points`, obtained by moving the origin to the mean (in 1d) or to the arithmetic centroid (in `nd`).
+This is our proposed  alternative to the commonly used `zero mean points`, obtained by moving the origin to the arithmetic mean (in 1d) or to the arithmetic centroid (in `nd`).

 * `median correlation` between two 1d sets of the same length.
-We define correlation similarly to Pearson, as cosine of an angle between two normalised sets, interpreted as vectors.
-Pearson normalises the vectors by subtracting their means from all components, we subtract their medians.
-Cf. zero median points in 1d, above.
-This clarity is one of the benefits of interpreting a data sample of length d as a single point (or vector) in d dimensional space.
+We define this correlation similarly to Pearson, as cosine of an angle between two normalised sets of numbers, interpreted as vector components.
+Pearson first normalises each set by subtracting its  mean from all components.
+Whereas we subtract the median, cf. zero median points in 1d, above.
+This conceptual clarity is one of the benefits of interpreting a data sample of length d as a single point (or vector) in d dimensional space.

 * `gmedian, par_gmedian, wgmedian and par_wgmedian`
 our fast multidimensional `geometric median (gm)` algorithms.

 * `madgm` (median of distances from `gm`)
 is our generalisation of `mad` (median of absolute deviations from median), to n dimensions.
-1d median is replaced in nd by gm (geometric median).
-Where mad is a robust measure of 1d data spread, `madgm` is a robust measure of `nd` data spread.
-It is: median(|**p**i-**gm**|,for i=1..n), where **p**1..**p**n are the n data points (d dimensional vectors).
+1d median is replaced in `nd` by `gm`.
+Where `mad` is a robust measure of 1d data spread, `madgm` is a robust measure of `nd` data spread.
+We define it as: median(|**p**i-**gm**|,for i=1..n), where **p**1..**p**n are a sample of n data points (no longer scalars but d dimensional vectors).

 * `t_stat`
-we improve 1d 't statistic' from: `(x-mean)/std`, to `(x-median)/mad`, where x is a single observed value. `(x-mean)/std`  is similar to 'z-score', except the measures of central tendency and spread are obtained from the sample (so called pivotal quantity), rather than from the (assumed) distribution.
+we improve 1d 't-statistic' from: `(x-mean)/std`, to `(x-median)/mad`, where x is a single observed value. `(x-mean)/std`  is similar to `z-score`, except the measures of central tendency and spread are obtained from the sample (so called pivotal quantity), rather than from the (assumed) population distribution.

 * `t_statistic`
-we then generalize `t_stat` to nd `t_statistic`: |**p-gm**|/madgm, where **p** is now an observed value in nd space.
-The role of the central tendency is taken up by the `geometric median` **gm** and the spread by `madgm`.
-Thus a single scalar t-statistic can be obtained in any number of dimensions.
+we then generalize `t_stat` to nd `t_statistic`: |**p-gm**|/madgm, where **p** is now an observed point in nd space.
+The role of the sample central tendency is taken up by the `geometric median` **gm** vector and the spread by the `madgm` scalar.
+Thus a single scalar t-statistic is obtained in any number of dimensions.

 * `contribution`
 one of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define the `contribution` of a point **p** as the magnitude of adjustment to `gm` caused by adding **p**.
-Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
-The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.
+In answer to this, we define the `contribution` of a point **p** as the magnitude of displacement of `gm`, caused by adding **p** to the set.
+Generally, outlying points make greater contributions to the `gm` but not as much as to the `centroid`.
+The contribution depends not only on the radius of **p** but also on the radii of all other existing set points.

 * `comediance`
-is another our new concept, similar to `covariance`.
-It is a triangular symmetric matrix.
-It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
-Thus `zero mean vectors` are replaced by `zero median vectors` in the covariance calculations.
+another new concept.
+It is similar to `covariance`.
+It is a triangular symmetric matrix, obtained by supplying `covar` with the geometric median instead of the usual centroid.
+Thus `zero mean vectors` are replaced by `zero median vectors` as the data for the covariance calculations.
 The results are similar but more stable with respect to the outliers.

 * `tukey vector`
 proportions of points in each hemisphere around `gm`.
-We propose this is as a 'signature' of a data cloud.
-For a new point **p**, that typically needs to be classified, we can quickly determine whether it lies in a well populated direction from gm.
-This could also be done by projecting all the existing points onto unit **p** but that would be much slower, as there are typically many such points to project.
-Whereas `tukey_vector` needs to be precomputed only once and is then the only vector projected onto unit **p**.
-This gives a similar result (but not exactly the same).
+We propose this as a 'signature' of a data cloud.
+For a new point **p** that needs to be classified, we can quickly determine whether it lies in a well populated direction from gm.
+This could be done properly by projecting all the existing points onto unit **p** but that would be too slow, as there are typically many such points to project.
+However, `tukey_vector` needs to be precomputed only once and is then the only vector projected onto unit **p**.
+This gives an approximately similar result.
 Also, in keeping with the stability properties of medians, we are only using counts of points in the hemispheres, not their distances.

 ### Existing Concepts

 * `centroid/centre/mean` of an 'nd' set.
 Is the point, generally non member, that minimises its sum of *squares* of distances to all member points.
-Thus it is susceptible to outliers.
+The squaring makes it susceptible to outliers.
 Specifically, it is the d-dimensional arithmetic mean.
 It is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
 Here we follow the common usage: Centroid = Centre = Arithmetic Mean.

 * `quasi/marginal median`
 is the point minimising sums of distances separately in each dimension (its coordinates are medians along each axis).
 It is a mistaken concept which we do not recommend using.